MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-quickstart-airline-delays.md

 ## Prerequisites

-This quickstart assumes that you have installed Microsoft R Client and launch R on the commandline or in an R integrated development environment (IDE).
+This quickstart assumes that you have installed Microsoft R Client or Microsoft R Server and launch R on the commandline or in an R integrated development environment (IDE).
 Read the article [Get Started with Microsoft R Client](r-client-get-started.md) for more information.

 ## Example code